Learn the science behind:

-Milk contains two main classes of proteins: casein proteins and whey proteins.
-The casein proteins are essential for making cheese.
-Whey on the other hand are the proteins that are left behind after cheese making.
-Research has shown though that it’s the whey protein that can interfer with the dough, more specifically the gluten.
+A disadvantage though of these milk doughs is that they tend to rise slower and won’t gain as much volume as when using water.
+It’s mostly the proteins of milk that can interfere with these processes.
+Milk contains two main classes of proteins: casein proteins (essential for making cheese) and whey proteins.
+Whey are the proteins that are left behind after cheese making.
+Research has shown though that it’s mostly these whey proteins that can interfere with the dough.

 Scalding in the older days

 You might see scalding of milk turn up more in older recipes, even those where a gluten network is not important (e.g. muffins).
 This most likely stems from the fact that at the time milk wasn’t pasteurized, in other words, made safe for human consumption.
 So at the time people boiled their milk themselves before using it to destroy pathogens.

 Whenever you see a recipe where gluten development is important (e.g. other breads) and scalding of milk is instructed, it is probably worthwhile to do so.
 The recipe below asks for scalding the milk, of course.
 It’s not been testing without scalding the milk.
 The difference probably won’t be huge, but it sure sounds like it’s worth it.

 However, when scalding of milk is done in a recipe without any gluten formation, think twice whether there’s a reason to do so, or whether it’s a historical artifact!